 What should I do when we talk about coastlines and climate change?
 Should we look at the Atlantic Neptune, or maps of the Northwest Passage during the Little Ice Age, or NASA satellite images of Hurricane Sandy and NOAA datsets?
 I feel like I invoke this a lot, but as an environmental historian, I sometimes feel about Douglas LePan’s description of an archipelago – “angels alone would see it whole and one” – is the most apt way of conveying the scale, depth, and complexity of the most pressing environmental issues.

-Claire Campbell, an Associate Professor of History at Bucknell University, is interested in the environmental history of North America and the North Atlantic world.
+Claire Campbell, a Professor of History at Bucknell University, is interested in the environmental history of North America and the North Atlantic world.
 She has taught at universities across Canada and in Denmark, in the areas of history, Canadian Studies, and Environment and Sustainability.
 Publications include Shaped by the West Wind: Nature & History in Georgian Bay (2004), A Century of Parks Canada, 1911-2011 (2011), and Land and Sea: Environmental History in Atlantic Canada (2013) with Robert Summerby-Murray.
 Her most recent work, Nature, Place, and Story: Rethinking Historic Sites in Canada (2017), uses environmental history to expand public history and discussions of sustainability at national historic sites.
 She’s currently working on a new project, “The Islands of Canada: Canada as a Coastal Nation.”